-Zone 8 is an ephemeral wetland.
+Zone 8 is classified as a prolonged duration seasonal open wetland (Appendix A).
 Water levels in this wetland are controlled by the water level in the private wetland that is adjacent to zone 9 on the western side of Ross Street, and currently outside the control of Council.
 When inundated, this zone acts as a feeding area for a variety of species of aquatic birds that feed on small fish.
 Vegetation needs to be managed in this zone to allow drainage of water out of the wetland system.